Labrador Retriever Dog Breed Caring and Family, Social Life, Physical Traits, Diet Information

 Labrador Retrievers should take health tests related to their breed-related health conditions.
 Labrador Retrievers could be carriers for several genetic diseases known to trouble this breed.
 Even if they look perfectly healthy, having them tested is a good idea.

 Why are genetic tests important?
 The prevalence of certain genetic diseases in Labradors makes testing essential to avoid having them breed and pass the diseases on to their pups.
-Before breeding with any Labrador Retriever, the main genetic tests listed below should be done:
+Before breeding with any Labrador Retriever, the leading genetic tests listed below should be done:

 - Hip Dysplasia: This condition involves the Labrador’s hip joint with abnormalities in the ball and socket formation, causing painful arthritis as the Lab ages.